bitmakerlabs/dev_environment_setup/README.md

 ## Getting Started

-This guide is accurate as of 01/16 on Ubuntu 14.04
+This guide was last updated in April 2016 for Ubuntu 14.04.

 <hr>

-This is a companion document to our [Rails Dev Setup Guide](https://github.com/bitmakerlabs/rails-dev-setup-guide).
-If you are running a Mac, ignore what's below.
-If you are rock'n Linux, we suggest you scan our document for context, pour yourself a refreshing drink, then jump into it below.
+This setup guide is for Linux users (or Windows users who want to start using Linux).
+If you are using a Mac you should refer to [this guide](https://github.com/bitmakerlabs/rails-dev-setup-guide) instead.

 ### Assumptions

 * you have a backup of all the important data on your computer
-* you are a new-ish developer that isn't easily intimidated (i.e. you are not afraid to tinker with your setup)
-* you want to install Ubuntu and only Ubuntu.
-Frankly if you are into Arch or RedHat Linux you probably know what you are doing and can skip this entire thing
+* you want to install Ubuntu Linux.
+If you are already using a different version of Linux some of the specific software packages and commands may be different from what's described in this guide.
 * you have a machine that has the appropriate graphics card/driver support to run Ubuntu.
 If you are not sure, check the [ubuntu certification program](http://www.ubuntu.com/certification/desktop/ "Ubuntu Desktop certified hardware") or use Google to find a fellow traveler in opensourceland with the same machine as yours.
 Installing Ubuntu on an uncertified machine is possible but will likely require tinkering with the settings (e.g., graphics, wifi, camera, speaker volume, screen colour, etc.) and that is outside the scope of these instructions.
-* lastly we assume you can tolerate the ambiguity in this guide and you are able to figure when, and what to do if, the instructions don't apply to your situation.
+If you run into problems with this please feel free to reach out to a member of the Bitmaker team and we'll do our best to help you sort it out.

-Cool?
-Let's get started.
+Let's get started!

 ### Glossary